Quantum simulation of molecules in solution: Discussion

 \section{Discussion}

 In this work we have proposed a direct method, without the need of additional quantum resources, to extend the Variational Quantum Eigensolver algorithm to simulate solvated systems.
-Moreover, our findings show that the solvation free energy is a molecular observable within range for current quantum computers.
+The analysis of the numerical results obtained from quantum simulations of simple molecules suggests that computing the solvation free energy is a computational task that can be reasonably tackled with current quantum computers.

 The inclusion of solvation effects through the IEF-PCM allows to describe \textit{a plethora} of microscopic environments thus extending the computational reach of current quantum computers even more than what we have showed in this work.
 Indeed, here we focused on the simple (yet most common) situation of an homogeneous isotropic solvent but the inclusion of more complex environments such as metal nanoparticles or liquid-liquid phase separations is straightforward and does not require any modification of the proposed quantum algorithm.